LofiMail/LofiMail/README.md

 ## 📜 **License**

-ColorMail is licensed under the [MIT License](LICENSE), ensuring the freedom to use, modify, and distribute the project.
+LofiMail is licensed under the [MIT License](LICENSE), ensuring the freedom to use, modify, and distribute the project.

 ---